We tell stories.

 Our unique approach to a bachelor’s degree in English engages students with storytelling and storytellers across a variety of cultural, historical, digital, and experiential learning contexts that foster interchange between literary studies and practical skills development.
 An English major at Ryerson can also be combined with a wide variety of professional and creative Minors; some of the more popular minors include Sociology, History, Curatorial Studies, Film (Cinema) Studies, and News Studies.
 For students who wish to combine literary studies with another discipline, we offer Double Majors with either History or Philosophy, an English Option in the Arts and Contemporary Studies degree program, and an English Minor and a Minor in Global Narratives.

-Our graduate MA in Literatures of Modernity program combines advanced literary studies and innovative research and theoretical perspectives with opportunities for real-world experience in Toronto’s literary, media, and cultural sectors.
+Our graduate MA in Literatures of Modernity program combines advanced literary studies and innovative research and theoretical perspectives with opportunities for real-world work experience in Toronto’s literary, media, and cultural sectors.

-For more information about our programs, please contact us, opens in new window
+For more information about our programs, please contact us., opens in new window